gregbirdoz/BirdHorseStats/README.md

 Current Funtionality:
 1. Takes horse health details in a form
-2. Presents those details via the model
+2. Presents those details via the model (MVC)

 TODO:
-1. Train a model on the training data
+1. Train a machine learning model on the training dataset
 2. Use the submitted health data to test the model
 3. Present the results of the test to the user

 KNOWN ISSUES: